Kitty, Daisy & Lewis: Touring

 Kitty, Daisy & Lewis have supported artists such as Jools Holland, Mika, Billy Bragg, Stereophonics, Mark Ronson and Razorlight at London's Earls Court Arena.

 They played the main stage at Bestival in 2006, 2007, 2008, 2009, 2011, 2014, 2015 and 2016 as well as playing four times at Glastonbury in 2007, 2008, 2011 and 2015.
 They have featured in Vogue and performed on Blue Peter.

 When performing live, their parents Graeme Durham and Ingrid Weiss play guitar and bass.
 Graeme Durham is a founding member and mastering engineer at The Exchange recording studios in London, and Ingrid Weiss is the former drummer of The Raincoats and was encouraged to play the bass by Kitty, Daisy & Lewis.
 Legendary Jamaican trumpeter "Tan Tan" (Eddie Thornton) has played on all live shows since 2008 and featured on most records.

 Kitty, Daisy & Lewis were one of the opening acts in North America for Coldplay's Viva La Vida Tour.

 They were featured in the 2009 Primavera Sound in Barcelona, Rock Am Ring and Rock Im Park in Germany, and Lowlands in the Netherlands.
 In July 2010 they played on Thursday night of Latitude Festival in the Cinema Tent.
 In August 2010 they played Belladrum Tartanheart Festival.
 In August 2011 they opened for Phish at The Gorge outside of Seattle, Washington and on the first of July 2012, they played at the Rock Werchter festival in Belgium.

 Media appearances

 The band appears in the 2009 film Last Chance Harvey, playing their song "Mean Son of a Gun".
 They appear in the German film Dinosaurier – Gegen uns seht ihr alt aus!.
 This also featured four of their songs from the debut album.

 Their 2008 self-titled album received a positive review from The Times, who said "the vibe is irresistible".
 Their singles "(Baby) Hold Me Tight" and "Buggin' Blues" were released on 15 December 2008.
 "Going Up the Country" was also used in the closing credits of Welcome to the Rileys and in the film Beautiful Kate.

+In 2013 they appeared on season 11 of Dragons Den as part of Joe Walter's pitch for Original Jerky (renamed Texas Joes).
+A song was written called Put That Jerky In Your Mouth, for which a music video was also recorded.

 The trio appeared on Live from Daryl's House, 28 May 2015.